Fares-Elkholy/sdms-db/README.md

-# Scalable Datamanagement Systems - Lab 3
+# Scalable Datamanagement Systems - DB

 This project implements a simplified database engine with support for the Iceberg table format.
 It includes a catalog, manifest files, and file-based storage.